levpen/Synchronized-File-Storage/Report.md

 ## Summary

 In summary, we realized what we wanted, but our project still can be improved in many ways.
-For future improvements we could add merging conflicts resolution.
+For future improvements we could add merging conflicts resolution and other file formats besides txt.